biril/backbone-faux-server/README.md

 Note that the `url` property is used, as it normally would in any scenario involving a remote server.

-Continue by defining routes on the BFS, to handle model syncing.
+Continue by defining routes on the faux-server, to handle model syncing.
 Every route defines a mapping from a Model(or Collection)-URL & sync-method (as defined in the context of HTTP (POST, GET, PUT, DELETE)) to some specific handler (callback):

 `<model-URL, sync-method> → handler`